MasonHester/liri-app/README.md

 2. Clone this repo onto your computer
 3. Navigate to the VM in your CLI and run `vagrant up`
 4. Run `vagrant ssh`
-5. Navigate into the code folder and run `node liri.js`
+5. Navigate into the code folder and run `npm install`
+6. Run `node liri.js`

 #### Not Using the VM Provided
 1. Clone this repo onto your computer